tier4/AutowareArchitectureProposal.iv/planning/scenario_planning/lane_driving/behavior_planning/behavior_velocity_planner/crosswalk-design.md

 #### Scene Crosswalk

+The crosswalk module considers the following objects as target objects.

+- pedestrian
+- cyclist

+##### Stop condition

-For stop area, if any of conditions below is matched, the vehicle stops at stop point
+If any of conditions below is met, the vehicle will stop at stop point.

-- There is a pedestrian or a cyclist in stop area.
+- A target object exists in the **stop area**.
-- If the predicted path of the pedestrian or the cyclist in crosswalk area enters stop area within 3 seconds
+- A target object in the **crosswalk area** is predicted to enter the stop area within 3 seconds based on its prediction path.

+##### Decelerate condition

-For deceleration area, if any of conditions below is matched, the vehicle decelerates to become 10 km/h at slow point
+If any of conditions below is met, the vehicle will decelerate to be 10 km/h at slow point.

-- There is a pedestrian or a cyclist in deceleration area
+- A target object exists in the **deceleration area**.

 #### Scene Walkway

-- There is a walkway in the middle of ego path.
+- TBD

 #### Module Parameters